tmabraham/UPIT/README.md

 `pip install git+https://github.com/tmabraham/UPIT.git`

-The package requires torch 1.6.0, torchvision 0.7.0, fastai 2.0.0 (and its dependencies), and tqdm.
+The package uses torch 1.6.0, torchvision 0.7.0, fastai 2.0.0 (and its dependencies), and tqdm.
 It also requires nbdev 0.2.26 if you would like to add features to the package.
+Finally, for creating a web app model interface, gradio 1.1.6 is used.

 ## How to use